MTada7140/Visualisation-Using-Qlik/Example1.md

 ### As you can see easily, syntax of load script is quite similar to SQL language but different points are 1) you don't have to create table since Qlik employs column based data model, 2) you don't have to care about indecies since Qlik employs "natural" connection of data items only with column names(you never use "join" on Qlik!!) and 3) you can add columns without define them beforehand.
 ### For the transformation of data, Qlik has hundred of powerful functions for data aggregation, mathematical calculation, string manipulation, statistical testing, data mapping, etc.
  ![Load script2](/images/loadScript2.bmp)
-### For example, code above shows the using of "applyMap" function.
+### For example, code above shows the using of "ApplyMap" function.
 This enables the conversion of code to name or name to another name.